 Self-Healing in Action

-Enable selfHeal: true and try this:
+Turn on selfHeal: true and try to outsmart it:

 # Manually scale the deployment